serbanghita/learn-react/README.md

 **Takeaways**

-* Start prototyping just using props and state and keep the state on the top level.
+* Start prototyping just using `props` and `state` and keep the state on the top level.
 * Only extract code into a new component when needed.
 * Simulate events like login, logout, popups, etc.
 * Keep data static.

+In this chapter we learned that when prototyping a simple web app, once you have multiple pages, you need to start using a router.